Skip to main content

 Primary message

-1. Choose the integration that should send the first message.
+1. Choose the integration for the first message.

-2. Compose the message using the editor on the left.
-Selecting WhatsApp surfaces the template placeholders plus a variables dropdown so you can fill each required field with data from your CSV.
-Picking Infobip SMS keeps the editor freeform—type `--- id: campaigns title: Campaigns sidebar_label: Campaigns hoverText: Campaigns hoverDescription: Launch multi-channel campaigns with smart follow-ups.
+2. Compose your message in the editor.
+For WhatsApp, use the template placeholders and variables dropdown to fill fields with CSV data.
+For Infobip SMS, type `--- id: campaigns title: Campaigns sidebar_label: Campaigns hoverText: Campaigns hoverDescription: Launch multi-channel campaigns with smart follow-ups.

-to pop open the variable picker and insert any column on demand.
-3. Preview the result on the right to verify the formatting, inserted variables, and branding before moving on.
+to open the variable picker and insert any column.
+3. Preview the result on the right to verify formatting, variables, and branding.

 Fallback when delivery fails

-Toggle Send a fallback if not delivered when you want a back-up plan:
+Toggle Send a fallback if not delivered to configure a backup plan:

 1. Select a second integration and write the fallback message.

-2. The campaign automatically sends this fallback if the first message can’t be delivered.
-If a specific contact is missing the information that channel needs—for example, no phone number for SMS—the contact simply skips that fallback and proceeds to the next step in the journey.
+2. The campaign sends this fallback if the first message fails.
+If a contact lacks the required information (for example, no phone number for SMS), they skip that fallback and proceed to the next step.

 Follow up when there's no reply

-Enable Follow up if there is no response to nudge contacts who stay quiet:
+Enable Follow up if there is no response to nudge silent contacts:

 1. Choose how long to wait.
-The dropdown offers day-based delays (1–7 days) so you can match your follow-up cadence.
+The dropdown offers day-based delays (1–7 days) to match your follow-up cadence.

-2. Select the integration and author the follow-up content, just as you did for the primary step.
+2. Select the integration and compose the follow-up content, just as you did for the primary step.

-3. If the contact replies at any point, the timer stops automatically and the follow-up will not send.
-If no reply arrives, the message is delivered once at the scheduled time.
+3. If the contact replies at any point, the timer stops and the follow-up does not send.
+If no reply arrives, the message delivers once at the scheduled time.

 note

-• Switch between the primary, fallback, and follow-up sections to preview how the journey will feel for a recipient.
+• Switch between the primary, fallback, and follow-up sections to preview the recipient's journey.

-• Keep an eye on the tag list—the default tag from the campaign name stays in place, but you can add more to trigger automations or segment reports later.
+• The default tag from the campaign name stays in place.
+Add more tags to trigger automations or segment reports.

-• You can move backward to the setup step at any time if you need to update the audience or replace the AI Agent before launching.
+• Move backward to the setup step at any time to update the audience or replace the AI Agent before launching.

 Step 3 - Review and launch